michgz/CTX-Drawbars/README.md

 3. Send the .syx file to the keyboard.
 How to do this depends on the operating system that you are using:

 - Linux:
-Just send directly with the `amidi` command.
-It's possible to find the name of the port with `amidi -l` -- in the example below, it is "hw:1,0,0":
+Send directly using the `amidi` command.
+It's possible to find the name of the port with `amidi -l` - in the example below, it is "hw:1,0,0":
 ```
 > amidi -l
 Dir Device    Name